yzhang-gh/vscode-markdown/README.md

 - Markdown All in One: Toggle code span
 - Markdown All in One: Toggle code block
 - Markdown All in One: Print current document to HTML
+- Markdown All in One: Print documents to HTML
 - Markdown All in One: Toggle math environment
 - Markdown All in One: Toggle list
   - It will cycle through list markers (`-`, `*`, `+`, `1.` and `1)`)